Capital-Area-Regional-Planning/growing.shade/inst/app/www/methods2.md

 - Historic redlining data is obtained from
   <a href = 'https://dsl.richmond.edu/panorama/redlining/#loc=5/39.1/-94.58&text=downloadsMapping' target = "_blank">
   Mapping Inequality</a>.
-- Tree canopy and green space information is obtained from the
+- Tree canopy is obtained from the
   <a href = 'https://www.esa.int/Applications/Observing_the_Earth/Copernicus/Sentinel-2' target = "_blank">Copernicus
   Sentinel-2 satellite mission</a>.
 - Climate data for temperatures was processed using